Rockies vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The moneyline set for this matchup implies the Rockies have a 48.8% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Rockies a 56.5% chance to win.

-- Colorado's games have gone over the total in 16 of its 40 chances.
+- Colorado has played in 41 games with a set over/under, and have combined with its opponents to go over the total 17 times (17-24-0).

+- The Rockies have a 2-1-0 record against the spread this season (covering 66.7% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.